robyerts/Interpreter/README.md

 2.  `VarExpression(String name)`
 **Evaluate** searches for the String in the ** Symbol Table** and returns it's value;

-3.`BooleanExpression(String operator, Expression operand1, Expression operand2)`
+3. `BooleanExpression(String operator, Expression operand1, Expression operand2)`
 It evaluates the Expressions and uses a comparison operator

 4. `ArithExpression(char op,Expression first, Expression second)`